fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 ```

 These regular expressions will both match, for example, "This document was last updated in 2023".

+## Troubleshooting Regular Expressions

+It can be extremely useful to use a tool that allows you to debug your regular expressions.
+We recommend using [Regex 101](https://regex101.com/), as it has support for Rust regular expressions.

+To use this tool, go to [Regex 101](https://regex101.com/) and select "Rust" for your regular expression flavor.
+Then, after removing any sensitive data, enter the text you would like to search for in the "Test String" box and the regular expression in the "Regular Expression" box.

 ## Configuring custom-license searches for your whole organization